-All the aforementioned capabilities allow cybercriminals behind Cypress to hijack personal accounts and clients and misuse them for various malicious purposes.
-For example, to make fraudulent purchases, transactions, spread this or any other malware, steal identities, send spam (including malspam, phishing emails), and so on.
-Also, they may try to use stolen login credentials to hijack even more accounts that have the same login credentials, or sell gathered information to third parties (other cybercriminals).
-In one way or another, Cypress is quite a powerful information stealer that can collect a variety of sensitive, confidential data.
-If there is any reason to suspect its presence, then this malware should be removed immediately.
+The aforementioned capabilities allow cyber criminals behind Cypress to hijack personal accounts and clients and misuse them for various malicious purposes.
+For example, to make fraudulent purchases and transactions, spread this or any other malware, steal identities, send spam (including malspam, phishing emails), and so on.

 |Name||Cypress information stealer|

 |Threat Type||Password-stealing virus, banking malware, spyware.|

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Trojan.GenericKD.45971716), ESET-NOD32 (A Variant Of Win32/Agent.ACWZ), Kaspersky (HEUR:Trojan-Spy.Win32.Stealer.gen), Microsoft (Trojan:Win32/CryptInject!MSR), Full List (VirusTotal)|

 |Symptoms||Information-stealing Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|